CRSourcing/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## by Klaus Fensterseifer - PY2KLA
 ### (based on Arjan te Marvelde / uSDR-pico)

 This fork creates a modified UI with different pushbutton functionality.
 I also included 16 predefined bands that can be selected with the encoder.
+A colored waterfall with higher resolution is now also available.
 Audio record and save to flash heve been removed sice both did not work for me.
+This fork will run on the original hardware.

 New UI: